 The best way for an independent musician to ensure that they get a constant stream of gigs is to set them up themselves.
 Sometimes it’s worthwhile to work with an agent, but you’ll have more control if you’re booking them yourself.
 You’ll be able to control which venues you play at, how frequent you’re playing shows, and more.

-Fortunately, with the advent of the internet, it’s pretty easy to figure out the tips and tricks that people have developed over the course of years of working with agents.
-We’re here to help make sure you learn some of the best tips for booking your own international gigs.
+Fortunately, with the advent of the internet, it’s pretty easy to figure out some tips and tricks that people have developed over the course of years of working with agents.
+However, we’re here to make it even easier.
+These are some of our best tips for booking your own international gigs.

 1. Be consistent

-The first and most important thing to remember is that you’re not going to be able to get a dozen gigs with a dozen phone calls (unless you have astronomically good luck).
-You’re going to need to call a few people and prepare yourself to hear a lot of “we’re full,” or even just plain “we’re not interested.”
+The first and most important thing to remember is that you’re not going to get a dozen gigs with a dozen phone calls (unless you have astronomically good luck).
+You’re going to need to call more than a few people and prepare yourself to hear a lot of “we’re full,” or just plain “we’re not interested.”

 That’s no reason to get discouraged, though.
 In fact, getting discouraged is the main reason that a musician won’t make it.
 With enough persistence, any musician can get a lot of gigs – even if they don’t have the talent necessary to be considered a good musician.
 Have you seen Lil Wayne?

 If you keep a journal or a spreadsheet with the amount of calls you make and the number of times you have to follow up, you’ll be able to figure out roughly how many people you can expect to contact before you get a gig.